 Both were fired up, wanting to know more.
 “Are you going to write the story?”

 And I knew I had to for them.
-So, I wrote the first chapter and planned out more (enough for at least three books).
+So, I wrote the first chapter and planned out more.
 A lot of publishing work and other writing for clients has gotten in the way in the past few years, but I haven’t forgotten the promise of this story.
-I’ll resume work on it in 2023 and plan to complete it in time for Halloween next year.
+I’ll resume work on it in 2024 and plan to complete it in time for Halloween.

 Waiting for My Witch introduces a young, strong female character: Audrey is 15, and her life has been uprooted.
 Her father—a soldier—was killed while deployed overseas.
 Her mother has moved them a thousand miles away from her friends and everything familiar.
 In the town where her father was raised, she learns more about him, his past, and through her new friend, Balthazar, something vital about herself, her family, and her future.
 All while dealing with growing up and becoming a young woman.